benkeen/grunt-search/README.md

 ### Usage examples

 If you're familiar with Grunt, it's pretty straightforward to use.
-Here are three searches so you can see how it works.
+Here's a few example searches so you can get the idea of how it operates.

 ```js
 grunt.initConfig({